scala-native/scala-native.g8/README.md

 #### Can I write code in Scala Native which is able to run in a browser?

 You can use [ScalaJS] for that.
 ScalaJS is pretty much Scala (as explained above), but able to generate JavaScript, instead of generating _bytecode_ for the JVM.
-Using ScalaJS (and not Scala Native!), you can write code in Scala and generate JavaScript which the browser is able to understand.
+Using ScalaJS (and not Scala Native!), you can write code in Scala and generate JavaScript which a browser is able to understand.

 #### Scala Native employs AOT and not JIT...
 OK, what does it mean?